 - Fast autofocus: Up to 0.10 sec; multiple AF area modes (including Pinpoint, 1 Area, Zones and 49 point max)

 That's the new stuff done and dusted, so just what is the LX100 Mark II like in use?
+We initially used it over the summer, then on a trip to Beijing, China, to furthehr extend use.

 - 17-megapixel Micro Four Thirds sensor (no low-pass filter)